protomaps/docs/pmtiles/maplibre.md

 # PMTiles for MapLibre GL

+PMTiles is designed to be read directly in the browser by the MapLibre GL renderer, for either thematic overlay tilesets or basemap tilesets.

+For a guide on integrating the Protomaps basemap tileset into MapLibre GL, see [Basemaps for MapLibre](/basemaps/maplibre).

 ## Installation

 For reading PMTiles directly from cloud storage, you'll need the `pmtiles` JavaScript library.